 Video observations obviously require a video camera and for a number of years models have been available that can capture excellent live views of the night sky without the need for image intensifier technology (thus reducing cost and complexity).
 Live video (as opposed to a camera that integrates an image over a period of a few seconds or minutes) facilitates not only a precise measure of the meteor velocity but also an accurate time for when the event occurred, key requirements when determining the original orbit of the meteoroid.

-For many years the camera of choice has been the Watec 902H and enhancements to the model have ensured this continues to be the case.
+For many years the camera of choice for many has been the Watec 902H.
 It is sensitive, robust, is readily available with 1/2” and 1/3” format sensors and provides 25 frames per second at a resolution of 752 x 582.
-As of 2013, new units retail for around £300 while second hand units can be purchased online for under £125.
+As of 2019, used units can be found on eBay for around £90.
+Other cameras also work, such as the KDM-6101G which has a similar specification and costs around £65 (though these cameras are becoming scarce).
+There may be other options but these two models are known to work.

 A compromise between sky coverage and number of meteors captured